iszczesniak/cpp/callable/index.md

 In C we use a function pointer to ship a piece of code (e.g., that establishes order between objects) to some other piece of code (e.g., a sorting function).
-In C++ a generalization of a function is something that we can call, and that something we call a *callable*.
+In C++ a generalization of a function is something that we can call.
+We call it a *callable*.
 Calling a callable has the syntax of calling a function (i.e., applying the `()` operator), and the function interface: we know the types of the arguments and the return value.

 The goal of that generalization is to: